-Note: Farmers Almanac has not yet released their winter weather forecast for 2019 – 2020, but we will bring it to you once it’s published.
+Note: Farmers Almanac has not yet released its winter weather forecast for 2020 – 2021, but we will bring it to you once it’s published.

 Here are the signs of a hard winter to come according to folklore:

 - The Early Arrival of the Snowy owl.

 - The Early Departure of Geese and Ducks.

 - The Early Migration of the Monarch butterfly.

 - Thick Hair on the Nape of a Cow’s Neck.